r-lidar/rlas/cran-comments.md

 There were 2 NOTEs (only 1 on Windows platforms):

 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: 'Jean-Romain Roussel <jean-romain.roussel.1@ulaval.ca>'

-New submission

 Possibly mis-spelled words in DESCRIPTION:
   LiDAR (11:101)

 `LiDAR`: is an acronym for 'light detection and ranging'.
 No confusion can happen with this well-known term.

 * checking installed package size ...
-NOTE installed size is  6.7Mb sub-directories of 1Mb or more: libs   6.6Mb
+NOTE

 The source code of the `LASlib` library is included and compiled into the package.
 `LASlib` is not packaged for Linux nor MacOS and contains deprecated code.